FahadBinHussain/messenger-utils/README.md

 - The position and appearance of the UI
 - The keyboard shortcuts
 - Additional features as needed
+- Input field selectors (if Facebook changes their HTML structure)

 ## Privacy and Security